eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> R

-- **Rafting**: involves navigating a river or other bodies of water in a raft, usually going through challenging parts of the river.
+- **rafting**: involves navigating a river or other bodies of water in a raft, usually going through challenging parts of the river.

-- **Readers** are people who read, especially those who read a particular publication.
+- **readers** are people who read, especially those who read a particular publication.

 - **reasonable** means something is fair, makes sense, or is acceptable in a certain situation.
 For example, The price of the ticket is reasonable means the price is not too high and feels fair.